ChromaticHQ/usher/README.md

 1. `drush deploy`
 1. `drush config:import`

+#### Options
+- `notify-slack` - Default to false.
+If true, Slack notification will be sent on build failure in Tugboat.
+- `notify-slack-force` - Default to false.
+If true, it will force an attempt to notify Slack about the build regardless of what happened.

 ## Extending

 You can use this package for the basics and then build upon it.
 New commands